codeproject/codeproject.github.io/mkdocs/CodeProject.AI/docs/install/install_on_linux.md

 ## Play with the Server
 We provide a sample application written in HTML and JavaScript that performs various AI operations.
-Open [http://localhost:32168/vision.html](http://localhost:32168/vision.html) in a browser.
+Open [http://localhost:32168/explorer.html](http://localhost:32168/explorer.html) in a browser.
-There is also a link to this at the bottom of the Dashboard.
+There is also a link to this at the top of the Dashboard.

 ## To uninstall CodeProject.AI.